koriaf/ausdigital-tap/docs/2.0/index.md

 #### Note about published keys

-(this should actually be in the DCP spec)

-Under RFC4880, exported public keys (such as `recipient.gpg` file above) MAY contain notation data pertaining to the owner of the keypair (TAP endpoint).
-This notation data contains a registered IETF namespace and a user namespace.
-The user namespace resembles an email address with a string, then the "@" character, and then a DNS name.
-When keys are used to represent individuals, this identifying information is usually name and email address.

-Public Keys issues in the DCP MUST have a user namespace identifier that is unique to the published endpoint.
-The dns part of the user namespace is the DNS address of the DCP (and also the NAPTR record of the business discoverable via DCL).
-The string on the left of the "@" character should be a SHA256 hash of the endpoint URL, exactly as it is published in the DCP.

-This user namespace identifier of the public key is used to access the key from a keyring.

-(end of note about public keys)

 Once the recipient's key has been added to the sender's keyring, and assuming the current working directory contains a signed document `signed_doc.txt`, and the user namespace identifier of the recipient public key is `91f68ffafa1288ad55cb3e61e937870fb5598cc098e125fe29412ab3047f15e1@smp.testpoint.io` then cyphertext of signed business document can be created with:

 ```